tkodev/lib-instance-control/README.md

 # Instance Control
 - 🔍 Instance Control - A NPM module to wrap around node's child process spawn functions.
   - Just a wrapper to start and stop process instances.
+  - **Not for public production!
+Please fork for personal use!** - This module is for @htkoca's private development.

 ## Usage Summary